 Go to a workshop about your legal responsibilities as an Employer.
 Know what the different contracts mean legally.
 Should you have any legal issues or questions, Community Law is a free legal service that operates nationwide.

-IF is a journey and your ideas and expectations will change and evolve.
+IF is a journey and your ideas and expectations will change and evolve

 Think about how you can involve your disabled family member in the recruitment and interview process, regardless of the communication barriers that may sit there.
-Some disabiled family members are now managing their own payroll and timesheet responsibilities.
+Some disabled family members manage their own payroll and timesheet responsibilities.

 Don’t under-estimate what a person can achieve given the right support, maturity and time.

 Take risks with ideas.
 Some will work superbly and others will be binned but at least you tried…

 Be alert to opportunities that arise that you would never have thought of yourself.
 Amazing people and connections and relationships happen.
 Your job is to check out the risks and think about the safeguards.
-Magic happens.

-Consider using Homebased education providers that are approved OSCAR providers for out of school care.
+Consider using Home-based education providers that are approved OSCAR providers for out of school care.
 Your disabled school aged child and all of their siblings are entitled to 20hrs of subsidised care if your family income fits within certain thresholds.

 “I was effectively able to pool my OSCAR subsidy for each of my 4 children and have a person of my choice in my own home for 20 hours per week topped up with a little IF funds”.